The Complete Guide to Design Tokens - Architecture, Three-Layer Model, and DTCG

 Sandeep Upadhyay

-I architect accessibility-first enterprise design systems adopted by Fortune 500 financial, insurance, and technology organizations, reducing regulatory risk and long-term development cost at scale.
+I architect accessibility-first enterprise design systems deployed across Fortune 500 financial, insurance, and technology organizations, reducing regulatory risk, eliminating duplicate engineering effort, and setting the frontend standards teams build on for years.